 • When you refinance a federal student loan with a private student loan, you forfeit federal benefits and protections, such as forbearance.

-• If your credit isn’t great, you might only qualify for loans with higher interest rates, which could cause you to pay more for your refinance loan.
+• If your credit isn’t great, you might only qualify for loans with higher interest rates, which could cause you to pay more for your refinanced loan.

-• If you don’t qualify for graduate loan refinancing, you might have to have a cosigner to get approval, which can be a challenging step.
+• If you don’t qualify for graduate loan refinancing, you might need to have a cosigner to get approval, which can be a challenging step.

 • If you refinance for an extended term, you may pay more interest over the life of the loan.

-• When you apply for a new loan, it requires a hard vs. soft credit pull, which can temporarily lower your credit score.
+• When you apply for a new loan, it requires a hard credit pull, which can temporarily lower your credit score.

 Alternatives to Refinancing Graduate School Loans

-If you aren’t able to or don’t want to refinance graduate loans, there may be other options for you to lower payments:
+If you aren’t able to or don’t want to refinance your graduate loans, there may be other options for you to lower your payments:

-• If you took out a federal loan through the US Department of Education, you may qualify for one of several income-driven repayment plans, including the new SAVE plan that replaces REPAYE.
-You need to meet the income and household size requirements.
+• If you took out a federal loan through the U.S. Department of Education, you may qualify for one of several annually certified income-driven repayment plans, including, from July 2026, the new Repayment Assistance Plan.
+You’ll need to meet the income and household size requirements.

-• You may also be able to defer payments if you qualify.
+• You may also qualify to defer payments.
 There are deferment plans for unemployment, economic hardship, military service, cancer treatment, and more.

-• If you work in certain public service roles, such as teacher or for a nonprofit, you might qualify for Public Service Loan Forgiveness.
+• If you work in certain areas of public service, such as teaching or employment with a nonprofit, you might qualify for Public Service Loan Forgiveness.
 You may be required to work in a qualifying role for a certain number of years to receive forgiveness for your student loan.

-Keep in mind that if you do not have federal graduate loans, these won’t be options available to you.
+Keep in mind that if your graduate loans aren’t federal loans, these options won’t be available to you.

-Another option is to simply get aggressive about paying off your loan.
-This might require setting aside things you usually spend money on like clothes and vacations for a while.
-Or perhaps taking in a roommate.
-But once you pay off your grad school loan, you can resume those luxuries.
+Another option is simply to get aggressive about paying down your loan.
+This might require setting aside things you usually spend money on, such as clothes and vacations, for a while, or perhaps taking in a roommate.
+But once you pay off your grad school debt, you can resume those luxuries.

 Recommended: Refinancing Student Loans vs. Income-Driven Repayment Plans